amlxv/2five1/README.md

 # 2five1

-Coding Matrix E-Commerce Project built with Laravel 8
+Coding Matrix E-Commerce Project.
+Built with Laravel 8

+This project is only used for Coding Matrix competition.

 ## Modules